-The \emph{bicyclic semigroup} (or the \emph{bicyclic monoid}) ${\mathscr{C}}(p,q)$ is the semigroup with the identity $1$ generated by two elements $p$ and $q$ subject only to the condition $pq=1$.
+The \emph{bicyclic semigroup} ${\mathscr{C}}(p,q)$ is the semigroup with the identity $1$ generated by two elements $p$ and $q$ subject only to the condition $pq=1$.
 The bicyclic monoid is a combinatorial bisimple $F$-inverse semigroup and it plays the important role in the algebraic theory of semigroups and in the theory of topological semigroups.
-For example the well-known Andersen's result~\cite{Andersen-1952} states that a ($0$-)simple semigroup with an idempotent is completely ($0$-)simple if and only if it does not contain the bicyclic semigroup.
-The bicyclic semigroup admits only the discrete semigroup topology and if a topological semigroup $S$ contains it as a dense subsemigroup then ${\mathscr{C}}(p,q)$ is an open subset of $S$~\cite{Eberhart-Selden-1969}.
-Bertman and West in \cite{Bertman-West-1976} extend this result for the case of Hausdorff semitopological semigroups.
-In \cite{Bardyla-2016, Bardyla-Gutik-2016, Chuchman-Gutik-2010, Chuchman-Gutik-2011, Fihel-Gutik-2011, {Gutik-2015}, Gutik-Maksymyk-2016??, Gutik-Pozdnyakova-2014, Gutik-Repovs-2011, Gutik-Repovs-2012, Mesyan-Mitchell-Morayne-Peresse-2016} these topologizability results were extended to some generalizations of the bicyclic semigroup.
+For example well-known Andersen's Theorem~\cite{Andersen-1952} states that a~($0$-)simp\-le semigroup with an idempotent is completely ($0$-)simple if and only if it does not contain the bicyclic semigroup.
+Eberhart and Selden showed that the bicyclic semigroup admits only the discrete semigroup topology and if a topological semigroup $S$ contains it as a dense subsemigroup then ${\mathscr{C}}(p,q)$ is an open subset of $S$~\cite{Eberhart-Selden-1969}.
+Bertman and West in \cite{Bertman-West-1976} extended these results for semitopological semigroups.
+In \cite{Bardyla-2016, Bardyla-Gutik-2016, Chuchman-Gutik-2010, Chuchman-Gutik-2011, Fihel-Gutik-2011, {Gutik-2015}, Gutik-Maksymyk-2016??, Gutik-Pozdnyakova-2014, Gutik-Repovs-2011, Gutik-Repovs-2012, Mesyan-Mitchell-Morayne-Peresse-2016} these topologizability results were extended to generalizations of the bicyclic semigroup.
 Stable and $\Gamma$-compact topological semigroups do not contain the bicyclic semigroup~\cite{Anderson-Hunter-Koch-1965, Hildebrant-Koch-1988}.
-The problem of an embedding of the bicyclic monoid into compact-like topological semigroups discussed in \cite{Banakh-Dimitrova-Gutik-2009, Banakh-Dimitrova-Gutik-2010, Gutik-Repovs-2007}.
+The problem of an embedding of the bicyclic monoid into compact-like topological semigroups was discussed in \cite{Banakh-Dimitrova-Gutik-2009, Banakh-Dimitrova-Gutik-2010, Gutik-Repovs-2007}.

 In \cite{Eberhart-Selden-1969} Eberhart and Selden proved that if the bicyclic monoid ${\mathscr{C}}(p,q)$ is a dense subsemigroup of a topological monoid $S$ and $I=S\setminus{\mathscr{C}}(p,q)\neq\varnothing$ then $I$ is a two-sided ideal of the semigroup $S$.
-Also, there they described the closure the bicyclic monoid ${\mathscr{C}}(p,q)$ in a locally compact topological inverse semigroup.
-The closure of the bicyclic monoid in a countably compact (pseudocompact) topological semigroups studied in \cite{Banakh-Dimitrova-Gutik-2010}.
+Also, there they described the closure of the bicyclic monoid ${\mathscr{C}}(p,q)$ in a locally compact topological inverse semigroup.
+The closure of the bicyclic monoid in a countably compact (pseudocompact) topological semigroups was studied in \cite{Banakh-Dimitrova-Gutik-2010}.